 If you are pregnant and receiving regular prenatal care, routine testing will show if you develop gestational diabetes.

-If you are pregnant and have diabetes that is not under control, call your doctor right away.
+If you are pregnant and have diabetes that is not under control, call your provider right away.

-If you are pregnant and are not receiving prenatal care, call your health care provider for an appointment.
-You can also call the State Board of Health for instructions on how to obtain state-assisted prenatal care.
+If you are pregnant and are not receiving prenatal care, call a provider for an appointment.

-Women with diabetes need special care during pregnancy to prevent complications.
-Controlling blood sugar and getting diagnosed with gestational diabetes early can prevent many problems.
+Women with diabetes need special care during pregnancy to prevent problems.
+Controlling blood sugar can prevent many problems.

-Carefully monitoring the infant in the first hours after birth may prevent complications due to low blood sugar.
-Monitoring and treatment in the first few days may prevent complications due to high bilirubin level.
+Carefully monitoring the infant in the first hours and days after birth may prevent health problems due to low blood sugar.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.